amaschas/quiz_wizard/SOLUTION.md

 }
 ```

-The user record gained a `quizzed_completed` field, which allows the quiz to determine which quizzes the user has completed.
+The user record gained a `quizzes_completed` field, which allows the quiz to determine which quizzes the user has completed.

 ```
 User {